CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 #### Pycharm

-To use the `.editorconfig` file in Pycharm enable the [`EditorConfig`](https://plugins.jetbrains.com/plugin/7294-editorconfig) plugin.
-You find more information [here](https://www.jetbrains.com/help/idea/editorconfig.html)
+To use the `.editorconfig` file in Pycharm, enable the [`EditorConfig`](https://plugins.jetbrains.com/plugin/7294-editorconfig) plugin.
+See the [IntelliJ IDEA EditorConfig documentation](https://www.jetbrains.com/help/idea/editorconfig.html) for more information.